GSA/piv-guides/_engineering/01_firefox.md

 ### Import PIV Issuer Certificate
 * Click the _View Certificates_ button.
 If prompted, enter your PIV credential PIN.
 * Click the _Authorities_ tab from the top navigation.
 * Click the _Import_ button to import a copy of your PIV credential issuer's certification authority certificate.
-Trust the certificate for _both_ identifying websites and email users.
+When prompted, trust the certificate for _both_ identifying websites and email users.
 * Click _OK_ and restart _Firefox_.

 ### Restart and Test Authentication